jxxcarlson/minilatex.io/MiniLaTeX.md

 ![Image](http://minilatex.s3.amazonaws.com/k2.png)

-The aim of the MiniLaTex project is to provide a way for authors to write LaTeX document directly on the web.
+The aim of the MiniLaTex project is to provide a way for authors to write LaTeX documents directly on the web.
 MathJax does a beautiful job of rendering formulas.
 But what about the rest?
 Sections, tables, cross-references, hyperlinks, etc.?
-MiniLaTeX, building on MathJax, handles these and many other elements in a  defined subset of LaTeX, sufficient for writing class materials, and lecture notes.
+MiniLaTeX, building on MathJax, handles these and many other elements in a  defined subset of LaTeX, sufficient for writing class materials, [lecture notes](https://knode.io/427), etc.

 $$
 \int_0^1 x^n dx = \frac{1}{n+1}